How Sabrina Bolivar's grandmother saved her from Al-Arqam, she's now urging everyone to stop supporting GISB

 "My dad had passed away and I am lucky because my grandmother was educated and she could see the abuse that was happening.

-“She saw the abandonment to me, my siblings, and my mother," she said in the video.
+"She saw the abandonment to me, my siblings and my mother," she said in the video.

 The influencer, currently based in Paris, France, revealed that her mother was a former medical student at Universiti Kebangsaan Malaysia (UKM) prior to joining the cult.
-She said her mother had been influenced by the group especially Ummu Jah (Khadijah Aam), who is one of the wives to cult leader Asaari Muhammad.

-Sabrina said her mother’s first marriage did not last more than six months and she was later married off to her late father, who already married to three women.
-She said her mother only found out later after the wedding that she was to be the fourth wife to her second husband.
+After the marriage ended, Sabrina's mother was married off to her late father, who was already married to three women, but her mother only found out after the wedding that she was the fourth wife to her second husband.

 "That's two traumas there; first, her first marriage only lasted for about six months and second trauma, not knowing that she was getting into a polygamous marriage and being bullied by the older wives.